mdibl/biocore_documentation/minota/markdown/minota_quality-control.md

 * `SLIDINGWINDOW:4:5` (as opposed to 4:15)
 * `MINLEN:25` (as opposed to 36)

-As you can see, the Trinity-integrated version of trimmomatic has "softer" defaults.
+As you can see, the Trinity-integrated version of Trimmomatic has "softer" defaults.
 This is explained in detail in the following [paper](https://www.frontiersin.org/articles/10.3389/fgene.2014.00013/full)

 **(Summarize + Explain, or perhaps Joel has a quick+dirty summary)**

 ### Trim Galore!
 (Slide 8)

 Remember how I mentioned that you'll want a point of comparison for your untrimmed reads?
-Well, Trim Galore! challenges the "age-old" question of "Should I trim my reads or run FastQC?" with the answer "why not both?!".
+Well, Trim Galore! challenges the "age-old" question of "Should I trim my reads or run FastQC?" with an answer of "why not both?!".
 Unmatched in executing a trimming tool (Cutadapt) and following it up with a report on the output, Trim Galore! only asks that you have both installed prior (oof).

-First, Cutadapt trims your read files, in much the same way as trimmomatic, removing adapter sequences primers, unwanted poly-A tails.
+First, Cutadapt trims your read files, in much the same way as Trimmomatic, removing adapter sequences primers, unwanted poly-A tails, and low quality transcripts.
-Then, FastQC is ran on the trimmed reads, building a report for your output.
+Then, FastQC is executed on the trimmed reads, building a report for your output.
 Trim Galore! also comes bundled with a standard 13bp Illumina adapter, working for PE libraries as well as SE.

 ### Which Should You Choose?
 (Slide 9)

-If you plan on using Trinity for you transcriptome assembler, it's easiest to simply enable the trimmomatic option `--trimmomatic` (and it's been optimized for that specific use case).
+If you plan on using Trinity as your transcriptome assembler, it's easiest to simply enable the Trimmomatic option `--trimmomatic` (and it's been optimized for that specific use case).
 You can always run MultiQC on your output down the line to get your trimmed QC report.
-Additionally, you can modify the Trinity trimmomatic defaults to you hearts content by using the `--quality_trimming_params` flag and setting them accordingly.
+Additionally, you can modify the Trinity Trimmomatic defaults to you hearts content by using the `--quality_trimming_params` flag and setting them accordingly.

 If you're using another assembler such as RNASpades, or SOAPdenovo-Trans, Trim Galore! may be the more convenient option.
-Though, there's nothing stopping you from replicating Trinity's trimmomatic settings on the standalone version, and running MultiQC at the end.
+Though, there's nothing stopping you from replicating Trinity's Trimmomatic settings on the standalone version, and running MultiQC at the end.
 I would argue that at that point it's up to personal preference.

 ## Preparing Sequence Data for Assembly
 (Slide 10+ / Live?)

-Since this workshop is being ran using the CWL language as a basis for tools and workflow analysis, we're going to use it together to produce a pre-QC FastQC report, followed by a run of Trim Galore!.
-These components are already bundled in our Assembly pipeline, so this will be the time to get a feel for how CWL works, and what you can expect from these tools!
-(Now you'll notice this is a blank slide; a "great" man once said: "We'll do it live!", and so we shall :P)
+Since this workshop is being ran using the CWL language as a basis for tools and workflow analysis, we're going to use it together to produce a pre-QC FastQC report, followed by Trim Galore! to create a trimmed fastq file and accompanying report.
+These steps are built into our Assembly pipeline, so this will be the time to get a feel for how CWL works, and what you can expect from these tools!

 First, you're going to want to fire up your favorite terminal, and ssh into your MDIBL Computational Core-provisioned machine.